 Managing Yourself: That Vital Step Towards being a Better Parent

 The importance of self-care for parents cannot be overemphasized.
 It may sound like a bit of a cliché, but your own oxygen mask needs to be firmly in place before you can help your child.
 It may sound counterintuitive to take some time out for yourself when you are hard-pressed for time, but it is anything but that!
 In fact, if you are well-rested and devote some time to your hobbies and passion, you would take to your parenting role with a renewed zest.
 Now those are vibes your child will relish!
 On the other hand, it stands to reason, that if you are tired or stressed, you tend to be on the edge when it comes to interacting with children.
 Angry words or behavior that may not leave you feeling proud of yourself may, therefore, become the order of the day in your high-strung state.

 Be in the moment

-While you may rue the fact that you do not get to spend enough time with the child, introspect and you will see how the time that you have, is spent worrying about gazillion things.
+While you may rue the fact that you do not get to spend enough time with the child, introspect and you will see how the time that you have, is often spent worrying about gazillion things.
 Instead, use the time that you have to be completely focused on the child.
 Hug the child, laugh and listen to him.
 The connection thus established will transcend the lack of time and distance.
 Children, in fact, thrive on short bursts of undivided attention as opposed to large chunks of time where you may be multi-tasking.
 Therefore, keep the guilt at bay and enjoy your time together.
 As a mindful parent, you will take time to see, hear and understand the child, which will go a long way in building his or her self-esteem as well.
 If there is one positive parenting tip you want to follow, it has to be this one!

 Manage your own emotions

 In times where you do land up reacting unfavorably to situations, remember to apologize to the child as also talk to him or her about what you could have done to handle the situation better.
-Sure, enough the child will internalize these aspects and will have a far easier time managing and dealing with his or her own emotions.
+Sure enough the child will internalize these aspects and will have a far easier time managing and dealing with his or her own emotions.
 No marks for guessing that the child will also learn the ever so important lesson of the importance of a genuine apology and that it is above any rank or station in life.